The Different Types of Border Crossing Documentation

 In the U.S., you can apply for a passport in person at your local post office or another type of passport acceptance facility.
 If you already own a passport you can renew by mail, although there are a few exceptions so make sure you read the instructions carefully.

 It generally takes 3 – 6 weeks for a U.S. passport application to be approved.
+There is less demand in winter months so processing is much quicker then.
+It can be longer than 6 weeks in the spring as travel season approaches.
 Make sure you apply early enough to receive it before you want to leave.
 We have a separate page if you need an expedited passport or visa for travel.

 Normal turn-around time for a Canadian passport is typically 4 weeks.
 For and additional fee you can use an expedited process which will complete in around 2 weeks.
 We have a separate page with information on renewing or getting a passport plus how to get an expedited Canadian Passport.

 In 2012 Canada began issuing electronic passports called ePassports.
 They look like the older passports but have an electronic chip inserted into it.
 The chip holds your family name, sex, birth date, as well as birth location and a digital image of the passport holder’s face.
 The new passports are issued for 10 year terms although there is a cheaper version available for only 5 years.
 The older non-chip passports will remain valid until their expiry date.

 The passport card looks similar to a driver’s license.
 Like passports, they are issued by the U.S. Department of State and are valid for 10 years.
 This card lets you travel between by land or sea between the US, Canada, Mexico, or the Caribbean, but it is not valid for travel by air or to any other international location.
 The card is less expensive and more portable than a full passport.